 BART stations are spaced approximately one-half mile apart in downtown San Francisco and Oakland, and approximately two to four miles apart in suburban areas.
-A number of BART stations located in downtown San Francisco enable intermodal transfers to the San Francisco Metropolitan Transportation Authority ("SFMTA") light rail, cable cars and buses.
-The Millbrae station provides convenient transfers to the Caltrain commuter rail service, which provides commuter service along the San Francisco Peninsula and south to Gilroy in Santa Clara County, and the Richmond and Coliseum stations in the East Bay provide intermodal transfers to the Capitol Corridor intercity rail service between Sacramento and San Jose.
+A number of BART stations located in downtown San Francisco enable intermodal transfers to the San Francisco Metropolitan Transportation Authority light rail, cable cars and buses.
+The Millbrae station provides convenient transfers to the Caltrain commuter rail service, which provides commuter service along the San Francisco Peninsula and south to Gilroy in Santa Clara County.
+The Richmond and Coliseum stations in the East Bay provide intermodal transfers to the Capitol Corridor intercity rail service between Sacramento and San Jose.
+The Milpitas station in Santa Clara County provides convenient transfers to the Santa Clara Valley Transportation Authority ("VTA") light rail and bus systems, which provide commuter service throughout the greater San Jose area.
 The SFO station is located within SFO.
 The Coliseum station in Oakland provides access via the OAC to Oakland International Airport ("OAK").

 BART began operations in the early 1970s with Transbay service beginning in 1974.
-A number of East Bay extensions to North Concord and Pittsburg/Bay Point to the northeast and Castro Valley and Dublin Pleasanton to the southeast were added in the mid-1990s.
+A number of East Bay extensions to North Concord/Martinez and Pittsburg/Bay Point to the northeast and Castro Valley and Dublin/Pleasanton to the southeast were added in the mid-1990s.
 The SFO Extension (as defined herein), consisting of service to five stations in San Mateo County, opened in 2003 with BART assuming operational control of the SFO Extension from the San Mateo County Transit District ("SamTrans") in 2007.

 BART commenced service of the OAC in November 2014.
-The OAC is an automated driverless, cable-propelled people mover manufactured by Doppelmayr Cable Car that travels between the Coliseum BART station and OAK in about eight minutes on a primarily elevated guideway structure along the median of Hegenberger Road.
+The OAC is an automated driverless, cable-propelled people mover manufactured by Doppelmayr Cable Car, Inc. ("DCC") that travels between the Coliseum BART station and OAK in about eight minutes on a primarily elevated guideway structure along the median of Hegenberger Road.
 Flatiron/Parsons JV constructed the approximately \$485 million project.
-The OAC project is operated pursuant to a 20-year operations and maintenance contract with Doppelmayr Cable Car.
-For Fiscal Year 2019, approximately 2,750 passengers per weekday used this service.
+In Fiscal Year 2020, approximately 1,761 passengers per weekday used this service.
+The OAC project is operated pursuant to a 20-year operations and maintenance contract with DCC.
+Pursuant to the contract, the District pays DCC a monthly fee, which is calculated pursuant to a formula that includes a base fee, plus additional fixed fees for service adjustments, deductions for excessive downtime, incentives for increased service availability, and an adjustment for inflation.
+In Fiscal Year 2019, the District paid DCC approximately \$6.4 million.

 On March 25, 2017, BART service was extended south 5.4 miles from the Fremont station to a new station in the Warm Springs district of Fremont in southern Alameda County (the "Warm Springs Extension").
-The Warm Springs Extension alignment is mostly at-grade; however, it runs beneath Fremont Central Park in a mile-long cut and cover subway.
-The project funding plan for the \$890 million extension included substantial contributions from a variety of local and State sources and surplus revenues from the SFO Extension but had no federal funding.
+The Warm Springs Extension alignment is mostly at-grade; however, it runs beneath Fremont Central Park in one-mile-long cut and cover subway.
+The funding plan for the \$890 million extension included substantial contributions from a variety of local and State sources and surplus revenues from the SFO Extension but had no federal funding.